Please register to be notified of any changes to this page. If a change occurs, you will receive an email to the address that you provide.

 4.2.2.
 Restricting MongoDB Personnel Access.
 MongoDB Atlas provides you with the option to entirely restrict access by all MongoDB personnel, including Privileged Users, to your MongoDB Atlas Clusters.
-If you choose to restrict such access and MongoDB determines that access is necessary to resolve a particular support issue, MongoDB must first request your permission and you may then decide whether to temporarily restore Privileged User access for 24 hours.
+If you choose to restrict such access and MongoDB determines that access is necessary to resolve a particular support issue, MongoDB must first request your permission and you may then decide whether to temporarily restore Privileged User access for up to 24 hours.
+You can revoke the temporary 24-hour access grant at any time.
 Enabling this restriction may result in increased time for the response and resolution of support issues and, as a result, may negatively impact the availability of your MongoDB Atlas Clusters.
 If you enable client-side field level encryption, even Privileged Users will be unable to access Customer Data within your MongoDB Atlas Clusters in the clear unless you provide MongoDB with the encryption keys.

 4.2.3.
 Credential Requirements.
 Privileged User accounts may only be used for privileged activities, and Privileged Users must use a separate account to perform non-privileged activities.
 Privileged User accounts may not use shared credentials.
 The password requirements described in Section 4.3.3 also apply to Privileged User accounts.